-The Corporate Emissions Action Plan (CEAP) outlines our strategies to reduce energy use through innovations to City buildings, fleet, infrastructure and engagement.
+The Corporate Emissions Action Plan (CEAP) outlines the City of Surrey's strategies to reduce energy use through innovations to City buildings, City fleets, infrastructure and engagement.

-The CEAP identifies actions and defines targets for reducing GHG emissions across the organization.
+The CEAP identifies actions and defines targets for reducing greenhouse gas emissions across the organization.
 It also outlines implementation requirements, roles and responsibilities, monitoring and reporting requirements, and financing opportunities to assist with plan implementation.
-Council adopted the City’s Corporate Emissions Action Plan in the Regular Council meeting on October 18, 2010.

 Carbon Neutral Corporate Operations

-As a signatory to the B.C.
-Climate Action Charter, the City of Surrey committed to the goal of becoming carbon neutral in our corporate operations, which the Province defines as:
+As a signatory to the BC Climate Action Charter, the City of Surrey committed to the goal of becoming carbon neutral in our corporate operations.
+This involves:

-- Offsetting or 'balancing' remaining emissions through investments in local GHG reduction projects; and,
+- Offsetting or 'balancing' remaining emissions through investments in local greenhouse gas reduction projects

 In 2015, the City achieved carbon neutrality through the Vancouver Landfill Gas Capture Upgrade project and the City's yard waste collection program.
-In other words, the GHG emissions generated by our facilities and fleet were "offset" or balanced by these projects, which reduced the equivalent number of emissions.
+This means that the greenhouse gas emissions generated by our facilities and fleet were offset or balanced by these projects, which reduced the equivalent number of emissions.

-We're reducing our corporate GHG emissions through a number of actions, including testing new technologies and approaches that demonstrate leadership and innovation:
+We're reducing our corporate greenhouse gas emissions through a number of actions, including testing new technologies and approaches that demonstrate leadership and innovation:

-We will soon close the loop on our waste collection service; a new Organic Waste Biofuel Processing Facility will be operational in 2017, and turn the City's organic waste into a 100% renewable natural gas (RNG).
-This renewable fuel will power our fleet vehicles and our District Energy System, which will heat and cool Surrey's City Centre.
+- The Organic Waste Biofuel Processing Facility turns the City's organic waste into a 100% renewable natural gas to power our fleet vehicles and our District Energy System.

-We've also purchased a number of alternative fuel vehicles, including five 100% electric vehicles and a full fleet of compressed natural gas (CNG) waste collection trucks.
-An additional 28 CNG fuelled vehicles were introduced into the fleet in 2015, with plans to continue expanding low-carbon City vehicles in the coming years.
+- We've purchased a number of alternative fuel vehicles, including five 100% electric vehicles and a full fleet of compressed natural gas waste collection trucks.

 The City of Surrey is committed to working collaboratively with international partners to demonstrate and promote leadership on climate action.

-In 2015, the City joined the Compact of Mayors, the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
+- We are a part of the Compact of Mayors, the world's largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions.